Use this article to learn about the Proctorio Lockdown Browser.

 - You issue district-owned and district-managed devices to your students.

-- Those devices have the Chrome browser (and no other browser) installed.
+- Those devices have only one browser installed.

 - Students don’t have administrative control over their device.

-District-managed devices with Chrome browsers offers the tightest lockdown capabilities.
-Students will be locked to the browser (Chrome) in which they launch the assessment and won’t be able to use other browsers to search for answers.
+District-managed devices with a single browser offer the tightest lockdown capabilities.
+Students will be locked to the browser in which they launch the assessment and won’t be able to use other browsers to search for answers.

 If you don’t issue devices to students, enabling the Proctorio Lockdown Browser will still give you the benefit of blocking userscripts, so you should enable it if this is a concern for you.
 You just won’t be able to prevent students from manually searching for answers using another browser.